 You can get prebiotics from some foods that naturally contain them.
 They contain certain types of fiber found in vegetables, fruits and legumes.
 Although you wouldn’t be able to digest those fibers on your own, your good gut bacteria will feast on them.

 Here are a few foods that are high in prebiotic fiber:

 One of the best things you can do to support gut health is to eat a balanced diet with plenty of prebiotics and probiotics.
-Try to include some fiber-rich vegetables with every meal, and don’t forget about some of the all-natural supplements from Zeal:
+Try to include some fiber-rich vegetables with every meal, and don’t forget about some of the amazing supplements from Zeal:

 By now you should appreciate the importance of both probiotics and prebiotics.
 This product is a masterful blend between the two.
 It is a simple, all natural way to help you with immune support, gut health, and digestion.*

 You should also know that the probiotics come from strains that occur naturally in the soil.
 They are called soil-based organisms (SBOs) and they provide you with pure, fresh, unadulterated ingredients you can trust.
 From ancient peat, organic spirulina, to organic flax sprout, you're getting the absolute freshest SBO probiotics available.